 The target enrollment for the AuD program is 10 students per year.
 Students must be enrolled full-time (12-15 units/semester) for four years (including some summer enrollment).
 Students will complete about 134 semester units, over 11-12 academic terms.
 Program begins in Fall term, and graduation occurs spring or summer of 4th year depending on when externship ends.
 Students participate in the graduation ceremony in May.

-The program is comprised of the following six components (see AuD Requirements for details).
+The program is comprised of the following six components (see the AuD Student Handbook for details).

 - Academic Component